Project Staff & Advisors

 Outreach & Processing Archivist: Regina Carra

 Regina Carra (she/her) is CUNY’s Outreach & Processing Archivist.
 She comes to this role from the American Folk Art Museum, where she led the museum’s archives program and managed its institutional records and archives special collections.
 She has also worked as a project archivist at the Mark Morris Dance Group.
 In addition to her work as an archivist, Carra teaches Museum and Archives Studies courses at Queens College’s Graduate School of Library and Information Studies (GSLIS).
-Her research focuses on the history of cultural heritage institutions and has appeared in Slavic & East European Information Resources.
-Carra is active in her professional community, serving most recently on the ArchivesSpace User Advisory Council, as well as on the Society of American Archivists (SAA) National Best Practices for Archival Accessioning Working Group, which received a SAA Council Exemplary Service Award in 2024 for its work to develop and share best practices for accessioning in a variety of archival contexts.
+Her research focuses on the history of cultural heritage institutions and has appeared in Slavic & East European Information Resources and Mid-Atlantic Archivist.
+Carra is active in her professional community, serving on the ArchivesSpace Trainer’s Corps, and previously on the ArchivesSpace User Advisory Council, as well as on the Society of American Archivists (SAA) National Best Practices for Archival Accessioning Working Group, which received a SAA Council Exemplary Service Award in 2024 for its work to develop and share best practices for accessioning in a variety of archival contexts.
 She holds an MA in History and MLS with Advanced Certificate in Archives from Queens College.
 She also holds a BA in History from SUNY Geneseo.

 Digital Archivist: Bridget Day